Kyrsten Sinema: Privacy

 In June 2013, Sinema became one of 29 original cosponsors of the bipartisan LIBERT-E (Limiting Internet and Blanket Electronic Review of Telecommunications and Email) Act, along with Representative Justin Amash.
 The legislation would limit the National Security Agency (NSA) to only collecting electronic information from subjects of an investigation.

 In July 2013, Sinema joined a bipartisan majority and voted against an amendment to a defense appropriations bill (offered by Amash) to prohibit the NSA from monitoring and recording details of U.S. citizens' telecommunications without a warrant.

 Senate filibuster

-Earlier in her career, Sinema expressed enthusiasm about evading the Senate filibuster through the reconciliation process, saying that Republicans at times "never had 60 votes and they managed to do a lot of bad things done during that time" and "the reconciliation process is still quite available and we will use it for good rather than for evil".
-She also implied that conservative Democrat Joe Lieberman was barely a Democrat, as his vote according to her could not be counted on for Democratic health policy, saying, "some might argue we never had 60, because one of those votes was Joseph Lieberman, but that's whatever—yeah, and Nelson too, but really Lieberman".
-She concluded, "So now there's none of this false pressure to get to 60... the Democrats can stop kowtowing to Joe Lieberman and instead seek other avenues".
+Early in her career, Sinema expressed enthusiasm about evading the Senate filibuster through the reconciliation process.

 On January 25, 2021, a spokesperson for Sinema told The Washington Post that she is "against eliminating the filibuster" and "not open to changing her mind" on the issue.
+Additionally, Sinema has spoken out on the elimination of the judicial filibuster as a key reason for increased politicization of the judiciary.

+In January 2022, Sinema and Democratic Senate colleague Joe Manchin voted against changing the Senate filibuster rule.
+The proposed rule change, which would have allowed certain voting rights bills to advance to the Senate floor without meeting the Senate's 60-vote threshold, was voted down by a 52-48 margin.
+Days later, the Arizona Democratic Party executive committee censured Sinema for voting to retain the filibuster rule.